TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Our Method:

 \textbf{Design rationale.} To address this limitation, we design a direction perturbation mechanism in which the perturbed direction is independent of hyperparameters like $k$, thereby avoiding inherent errors beyond those introduced by the privacy parameter $\varepsilon$.

-We leverage the idea of piecewise-based mechanisms' design.
-Specifically, (i) we instantiate a piecewise-based mechanism for the circular domain $[0,2\pi)$, which guarantees LDP for the entire direction space; (ii) the perturbed direction is sampled from a piecewise probability distribution, centered around the private direction with high probability and only dependent on the privacy parameter $\varepsilon$.
+We adapt the design of piecewise-based mechanisms for circular domains from OGPM~\cite{DBLP:journals/popets/ZhengMH25}.
+Specifically, (i) we instantiate a piecewise-based mechanism over the circular domain $[0,2\pi)$, which guarantees LDP for the entire direction space; (ii) the perturbed direction is sampled from a piecewise probability distribution, which is centered around the sensitive direction with high probability and depends solely on the privacy parameter $\varepsilon$, thus eliminating the need for pre-defined fixed sectors.